bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

     are in the TOC)
 -   After checking that the configuration is valid, set up callbacks for the data in your application and start the log configuration
--   Each time the firmware sends data back to the host the callback will the called with a time-stamp and the data
+-   Each time the firmware sends data back to the host, the callback will be called with a time-stamp and the data

-There\'s a few limitations that needs to be taken into account:
+There\'s are few limitations that need to be taken into account:

--   The maximum byte length for a log packet is of 26 bytes.
-This for for example allows to log 6 floats and one uint16_t (6*4 + 2 bytes) in a single packet.
+-   The maximum length for a log packet is 26 bytes.
+This, for for example, allows to log 6 floats and one uint16_t (6\*4 + 2 bytes) in a single packet.
 -   The minimum period of a for a log configuration is multiples of 10ms